shaharrazlan/Bloom_Filter/README.md

 __With cloning:__
 1. Open your terminal.

-2. Navigate to the directory where you want to clone the repository: cd /path/to/your/desired/directory
+2. Navigate to the directory where you want to clone the repository: / `cd /path/to/your/desired/directory`

-3. Use git clone with the -b or --branch option to clone the specific version:
+3. Use git clone with the -b or --branch option to clone the specific version: / `git clone -b v2.0.6 https://github.com/shaharrazlan/Foobar-Network.git`

-`git clone -b v2.0.6 https://github.com/shaharrazlan/Foobar-Network.git`
+4. Navigate into the cloned repository: /

-4. Navigate into the cloned repository: cd Foobar-Network
+`cd Foobar-Network`

 Compile the code by running this:
 `g++ -o v1 ./src/InputOutput.cpp ./src/InputValidation.cpp ./src/BloomFilter.cpp ./src/Application.cpp ./src/UrlManager.cpp ./src/main.cpp ./src/CheckUrl.cpp ./src/SetHashParam.cpp ./src/AddUrl.cpp ./src/ICommand.h`